federicotdn/verb/README.md

 #+end_src
 ```

+Babel source blocks in Verb mode accept a header argument called `:op`.
+Its default value is `:op send`.

+#### Sending Requests (`:op send`)

-After that's done, move the point to the source block and press <kbd>C-c C-c</kbd>.
+To send the request, move the point to the source block and press <kbd>C-c C-c</kbd>.
 The result of the request will appear below.
+The `:wrap src ob-verb-response` tells Babel to wrap the response in a source block, using `ob-verb-response-mode` as major mode for font locking.

 Note that Emacs will be blocked until the response has arrived.
 There's a configurable timeout for this; see the `verb-babel-timeout` variable.

+#### Exporting Requests (`:op export ...`)

-If you wish to export the request to a particular format instead, use the `:op` header argument on your source block.
-The values it accepts are:
+If you wish to export the request to a particular format instead, use the `:op export ...` header argument on your source block.
+These are the values it can be used with:
-- `export curl`: Export this request to `curl` format and insert the results below.
+- `:op export curl`: Export this request to `curl` format and insert the results below.
-- `export human`: Export this request to human-readable format and insert the results below.
+- `:op export human`: Export this request to human-readable format and insert the results below.
-- `export verb`: Export this request to Verb format and insert the results below.
+- `:op export verb`: Export this request to Verb format and insert the results below.

 So for example, if you wanted to export the previous example to `curl`, you would need to write:
 ```